chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_role_view.rst

 ..
 This is an included how-to.

+.. note:: You need read permissions on the role to view it.

 Viewing a role shows the recipes and roles included in the role, as well as a tree view of the attributes associated with the role.

-In order to view a specific role:
+To view a specific role:

 #.
 Log on to the **Management Console** and select an organization to use if you are associated with multiple organizations.